J-Diggins/DataPreprocessingTool/README.md

 I am very much a novice programmer, so there will definitely be improvements that can be made!

 Please make sure to keep my name on the program :)

+Piloting note: This option currently does not work as intended.
+For the meantime please delete pilot data before running the program.